-<em>The Fourth Estate</em> in the Age of Bad Faith
+The Humans of The New York Times

 They checked their work, in public.
 They learned out loud.
 They worked out methods of correcting the errors that would inevitably occur in the tumult and haste of daily reporting in order to broker trust with readers over time.
 They turned the news, what the sociologist Gaye Tuchman called its “constructed reality,” into a vast system, one that was premised not merely on the dispassionate—information, objectivity, honest inquiry—but also on the epistemic capabilities of the institution itself.
 The way individual people could work together to be more than the sum of their parts.
 In that context, by that process, the person conducting the investigation didn’t fully matter; it was the system that mattered.
 It was the system that was to be trusted.

-One of the minor characters of The Fourth Estate is Michael Barbaro, the host of the Times’s now-blockbuster podcast, The Daily; he asks the reporters—some of them apparently on deadline—to do for that show the same things they are doing for the documentary: performing as themselves.
+One of the minor characters of The Fourth Estate is Michael Barbaro, the host of the Times’ now-blockbuster podcast, The Daily; he asks the reporters—some of them apparently on deadline—to do for that show the same things they are doing for the documentary: performing as themselves.
 Barbaro talks with Emily Steel, who, with Michael Schmidt, another star of The Fourth Estate, won a Pulitzer this year for her reporting on the Bill O’Reilly sexual-harassment scandal at Fox News, asking her to elaborate on her reporting—to contextualize it for listeners.
 And to do that analysis in, quite literally, her own voice.
 Barbaro makes similar requests of many other reporters over the course of the documentary.
 As, in another way, does another key player in The Fourth Estate: Twitter.
 Not only are the show’s reporters constantly reacting to presidential tweets—the chirp of the Twitter bird serves as occasional interruption of the film’s action and score—but they are also, themselves, constantly tweeting.
 Sometimes the reporters are admonished by their editors for being too voicey, too intemperate, too much themselves.
 They are attacked by their detractors as biased, as agenda-ed, as having been fake news all along.

 The individual versus the collective, the author as a person versus the author as a process, the benefits of the humanized reporter and the drawbacks: These are tensions not just in journalism, but in American culture at large.
 They are part of a wider Soylent Greening taking place across American institutions: They are people, we are reminded every day.
 Just people.
 The tensions are there when Roseanne, the person, brings down a massively popular TV show—a complicated system of writers and producers and actors and viewers—with her bigotry.
 They’re there in the cancellation of House of Cards and Transparent, in the culinary fate of The Spotted Pig, and in the second-chance-ing of Charlie Rose.
 They’re there when we as a culture grapple with the fact that so many of the structures of our news and entertainment have been built upon the entitlements of abusers.
 They’re there, as well, when Kim Kardashian, summoning the power of her celebrity, goes to the White House to advocate for the fate of a single incarcerated woman.
 They’re there when the president she successfully entreats on the matter refers to the subject of their meeting as “prison reform.”

 And they’re there, as well, when Maggie Haberman tweets a note about the president’s latest “demonstrable falsehoods” and is promptly attacked for the report.
 She is wrong once again, so many people tell her, furious, many of them also taking the opportunity to mention Hillary Clinton’s emails; she cannot be trusted.
 Nor, therefore, can the institution she represents.
 The romance has gone, if indeed it was ever really there.
-The Post, Steven Spielberg’s 2017 love letter to journalism, was perfectly serviceable Oscar-bait that seemed to distill a dead dream.
+The Post, Steven Spielberg’s 2017 love letter to journalism, was perfectly serviceable Oscar bait that seemed to distill a dead dream.
 The West Wing now reads, in the harshness of retrospect, as a gauzy piece of fan fiction.
 We have lost patience with ideals.
 We are too savvy about how the world works now—about who has power within it, and who does not.
 We are filled with righteous outrage.
 And there is Maggie Haberman, on the other end of the Tweet button, immediate in a way that our real problems—the slow-moving tragedies, the injustices that are so widespread as to be, in an urgent sense, incomprehensible—cannot be.
 One thing the intentional fallacy has going for it is ease of use: It’s so much more convenient to be angry at a person than it is to be angry at a system.
 It’s so much simpler to debate the language of a lie than it is to consider what happens when lies, so plentiful and diffuse, become part of the atmosphere.

 The Fourth Estate is a sequel, of sorts, to Page One, the 2011 documentary about, yep, the work and the fortunes of The New York Times.
 The villain of the earlier film is in its own way shapeless, not a person so much as a creeping catastrophe: the collapse of the business model that had sustained the Times and other American newspapers—and, with them, the American news system writ large—for so long.
 Money, and its absence, remains a haunting specter in The Fourth Estate.
 But it is no longer presented as the biggest threat to the Times.
 While the earlier hazard came from people who wouldn’t pay for news, the danger now—to the Times, to journalism, to democracy—comes from people who simply won’t believe it.
 The looming threat comes from people who, every day, commit the intentional fallacy.